Financial Stress Prevents College Students from Graduating. What Can We Do?

 College students are constantly worried about money.

-As anyone who’s listened to hip-hop radio in the last 25 years will know, that stands for “Cash Rules Everything Around Me.”
-That is especially true for college students—getting through higher education means constantly thinking, worrying and stressing about how to afford it.
+Money is a sensitive topic, and one that’s on just about everyone’s mind regularly.
+And that’s especially true for college students—getting through higher education means constantly thinking, worrying and stressing about how to afford it.
 Ohio State University’s 2015 National Student Financial Wellness Study found that a staggering 70 percent of college students reported feeling stressed about their finances.

 It wasn’t just about paying the high price of tuition, either.
 “Nearly 60 percent [of respondents] said they worry about having enough money to pay for school, while half are concerned about paying their monthly expenses.
 32 percent of students reported neglecting their studies at least sometimes because of the money they owed.
 ‘The number of students feeling financial stress is striking,’ said [study co-author] Anne McDaniel.”

 Subsequent studies reveal even more about students’ financial stress.
-Goldrick-Rab’s own research found that housing and food insecurity are far more prevalent among college students than previously thought.
+Research from the Wisconsin Hope Lab (now the Hope Center for College, Community and Justice) found that housing and food insecurity are far more prevalent among college students than previously thought.
 Between 20 and 40 percent of community college attendees are struggling to eat, and around 13 percent are homeless.

 Financial stress makes everything else harder.